rks101/isdp/README.md

 October 2021
 [Facebook Papers](https://www.npr.org/2021/10/25/1049015366/the-facebook-papers-what-you-need-to-know)

+December 2020
+SolarWinds - supply chain attack

+May 2017
+WannaCry ransomware

 September 2016
 [Mirai Botnet](https://www.cloudflare.com/en-gb/learning/ddos/glossary/mirai-botnet/)

 1998
-[l0pht testifies on many things and to bring down internet in 30 minutes](https://www.youtube.com/watch?v=VVJldn_MmMY), [link-3](https://www.washingtonpost.com/sf/business/2015/06/22/net-of-insecurity-part-3/), customer data thefts and security holes in the knowledge of companies - are not new incidents!
+[l0pht (group of 7 hackers) testifies on many things, bringing down the internet in 30 minutes](https://www.youtube.com/watch?v=VVJldn_MmMY), [link-3](https://www.washingtonpost.com/sf/business/2015/06/22/net-of-insecurity-part-3/), customer data thefts by organization, and security holes in the knowledge of companies - this was in 1998!

 1988
 [Morris Worm](https://en.wikipedia.org/wiki/Morris_worm)

+1979, 1994
+[Kevin Mitnick](https://www.mitnicksecurity.com/about-kevin-mitnick-mitnick-security) - Hacked into DEC, Bell computers, and attempts on other networks.

 ----

 ## Cyber Threat Intelligence

-There are databases and organisations that provide a lot of data about cyber threats, incidents occurred, and models to analysis threats.
+There are databases and organizations that provide a lot of data about cyber threats, incidents that occurred, and models to analyze threats.

 MITRE, OWASP, etc, have some known databases that can provide ample cyber threat intelligence.

 [OWASP top ten](https://owasp.org/www-project-top-ten/)

 [MITRE ATT&CK matrix for enterprise](https://attack.mitre.org/matrices/enterprise/).
-Several other [ATT&CK matrices](https://attack.mitre.org/docs/ATTACK_Design_and_Philosophy_March_2020.pdf)  are published on Windows, macOS, Linux, Cloud, Mobile, etc. for categorisation of adversary behaviour.
+Several other [ATT&CK matrices](https://attack.mitre.org/docs/ATTACK_Design_and_Philosophy_March_2020.pdf)  are published on Windows, macOS, Linux, Cloud, Mobile, etc. for categorization of adversary behavior.

 ----

 ## Hands-on

-At times, creating and fiddling with environment set up is fun, learning, and hell yes, time consumming.
-These days, you can try out online environemnt or playgrounds without a need to install and create complex set up.
+At times, creating and fiddling with environment setup is fun, learning, and hell yes, time consuming.
+These days, you can try out online environments or playgrounds without the need to install and create complex setups.
 So, for all those who cannot afford to have an environment or are too lazy to set up one, there are browser-based online learning kits available.

-[Try Hack Me](https://tryhackme.com) - gives virtual rooms or environment accessible from within browser to try out a few things.
+[Try Hack Me](https://tryhackme.com) - gives virtual rooms or environments accessible from within the web browser to try out a few things.

 [Online Code Editors - Playgrounds](https://github.com/rks101/webapps#online-editors-playgrounds)

 [Jupyter Labs](https://jupyter.org/try)

-Besides these, follow up articles that dissect recent incidents up to the minute details and try out for fun.
+Besides these, follow-up articles that dissect recent incidents up to the minute details and try out for fun.

 [Null Byte](https://null-byte.wonderhowto.com/how-to/hack-like-pro-spy-anyone-part-1-hacking-computers-0156376/) on wonderhowto.com is a nice and scary read, at least to get a hang of what is possible in practice.

-This thread is incomeplete without the mention of Offensive Security (OffSec) from where [Kali Linux](https://www.kali.org/), [Exploit-DB](https://www.exploit-db.com/),etc. have come up.
+This thread is incomplete without the mention of Offensive Security (OffSec) from where [Kali Linux](https://www.kali.org/), [Exploit-DB](https://www.exploit-db.com/), etc. have come up.
-Kali linux has a long list of tools that can be used for OSINT and gathering details and working with tools of interest for checking on security and experiencing the joy of learning.
+Kali Linux has a long list of tools that can be used for OSINT and gathering details and working with tools of interest for checking on security and experiencing the joy of learning.

 [Damn Vulnerable Web Applications](https://github.com/digininja/DVWA)